Diagnosability of labeled $\mathfrak{D_p}$ automata: Introduction

 \subsection{Literature review}

 In the following, we briefly review diagnosability results in different models.

-\emph{Finite-state automata.} In finite-state automata (FSAs), a notion of diagnosability was formulated in \cite{Sampath1995DiagnosabilityDES}, and a \emph{diagnoser} method was proposed to verify diagnosability.
-The diagnoser of an FSA records state estimates along observed output sequences and also records fault propagation along transitions of states of the FSA.
+\emph{Labeled finite-state automata.} In labeled finite-state automata (LFSAs), a notion of diagnosability was formulated in \cite{Sampath1995DiagnosabilityDES}, and a \emph{diagnoser}\footnote{a slight variant of the classical powerset construction used for determinizing a nondeterministic finite automaton \cite{RabinScott1959PowersetConstruction}} method was proposed to verify diagnosability.
+The diagnoser of an LFSA records state estimates along observed output sequences and also records fault propagation along transitions of states of the LFSA.
 The diagnoser has exponential complexity, and diagnosability is verifiable by a relatively simple cycle condition on the diagnoser.
 Hence diagnosability can be verified in $\EXPTIME$.
-Later, a \emph{twin-plant} structure with polynomial complexity was proposed in \cite{Jiang2001PolyAlgorithmDiagnosabilityDES, Yoo2002DiagnosabiliyDESPTime} so that a polynomial-time algorithm for verifying diagnosability was given.
-The verification algorithms in the above three papers all depend on two fundamental assumptions of deadlock-freeness (an FSA will always run) and divergence-freeness (the running of an FSA will always be eventually observed, more precisely, for every infinitely long transition sequence, its output sequence is also of infinite length).
+Later, a \emph{twin-plant} structure and a \emph{verifier} structure both with polynomial complexity were proposed in \cite{Jiang2001PolyAlgorithmDiagnosabilityDES} and \cite{Yoo2002DiagnosabiliyDESPTime}, respectively, so that polynomial-time algorithms for verifying diagnosability were given.
+The verification algorithms in the above three papers all depend on two fundamental assumptions, namely, deadlock-freeness/liveness (an LFSA will always run) and divergence-freeness (the running of an LFSA will always be eventually observed, or, more precisely, for every generated infinitely long transition sequence, its output sequence is also of infinite length).
 Later on, in many papers, verification of all kinds of variants of diagnosability depends on the two assumptions.
-The two assumptions were removed in \cite{Cassez2008FaultDiagnosisStDyObser} by using a generalized version of the twin-plant structure to verify \emph{negation} of diagnosability, in polynomial time.
-Results on diagnosability of probabilistic FSAs can be found in \cite{Thorsley2005DiagnosabilityStochDES,Thorsley2017EquivConditionDiagnosabilityStochDES,Keroglou2019AA-DiagnosabilityProbAutomata}, etc. Results on decentralized settings of diagnosability can be found in \cite{Debouk2000CodiagnosabilityAutomata,Cassez2012ComplexityCodiagnosability,Zhang2021UnifyingDetDiagPred}, etc.
+The reason for why the tools of twin-plant \cite{Jiang2001PolyAlgorithmDiagnosabilityDES} and verifier \cite{Yoo2002DiagnosabiliyDESPTime} do not work correctly without the two assumptions of deadlock-freeness and divergence-freeness was shown in \cite[Section~2.3.4]{Zhang2023DESbook}.
+The two assumptions were removed in \cite{Cassez2008FaultDiagnosisStDyObser} by using a generalized version of the twin-plant structure to verify the \emph{negation} of diagnosability in polynomial time.
+The idea of verifying the negation of diagnosability was also independently found in \cite{Berard2018DiagnosabilityPetriNet,Zhang2021UnifyingDetDiagPred}.
+Results on diagnosability of probabilistic LFSAs can be found in \cite{Thorsley2005DiagnosabilityStochDES,Thorsley2017EquivConditionDiagnosabilityStochDES,Keroglou2019AA-DiagnosabilityProbAutomata}, etc. Results on decentralized settings of diagnosability can be found in \cite{Debouk2000CodiagnosabilityAutomata,Cassez2012ComplexityCodiagnosability,Zhang2021UnifyingDetDiagPred}, etc. We refer the reader to \cite{Basilio2021ResilienceDES} for a recent survey.
+The technique of removing the two assumptions by adding an unobservable self-loop to each dead state has been widely used in diagnosability studies in LFSAs, e.g., in \cite{Qiu2006DecentralizedFD,Viana2019CodiagnosabilityDES,Basilio2021ResilienceDES} and the references therein, but this technique works only when the original definition of diagnosability proposed in \cite{Sampath1995DiagnosabilityDES} is changed, and the required change was clearly shown in \cite{Qiu2006DecentralizedFD} (see Definition~1 and Remark~1 of \cite{Qiu2006DecentralizedFD}).
+However, on \cite[Page~355]{Viana2019CodiagnosabilityDES}, it was claimed that the above technique of adding an unobservable self-loop to each dead state can remove the two assumptions without indicating that, for this, the definition of diagnosability needs to be changed.
+In Remark~3.20 of \cite{Zhang2021UnifyingDetDiagPred}, it was shown why this technique does not work for the original definition of diagnosability in \cite{Sampath1995DiagnosabilityDES}.
+In \cite{Moreira2011Codiagnosability}, a decentralized version of diagnosability for LFSAs was verified under the above two assumptions in $\EXPTIME$, but it was wrongly claimed that their algorithm runs in polynomial time.
+A polynomial-time verification algorithm is indeed unlikely to exist, because the verification problem of the decentralized version of diagnosability is $\PSPACE$-hard \cite{Cassez2012ComplexityCodiagnosability}.